jrkwon/openpose/README.md

 ## Notes from Jaerock

-This repository is a slight modified version of the original.
+This repository is a slightly modified version of the original.
 I assume that we are using a Conda environment.

 ### Prerequisites